awslabs/graphstorm/docs/source/gs-processing/usage/emr-serverless.rst

 To do so follow the EMR-S `Setting up guide
 <https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/setting-up.html>`_.

-Create an job runtime role for EMR Serverless
+Create a job runtime role for EMR Serverless
 ---------------------------------------------

 To be able to run EMR-S jobs we will need access to a role that